theaniketgiri/create-llm/README.md

 **"Vocab size mismatch detected"**
 - ✅ This is normal!
 The tool auto-detects and fixes it
 - The model will use the actual tokenizer vocab size

+**"Position embedding index error" or sequences too long**
+- ✅ Automatically handled!
+Sequences exceeding max_length are truncated
+- The model logs warnings when truncation occurs
+- Check your data preprocessing if you see frequent truncation warnings
+- Consider increasing `max_length` in config if you need longer sequences
+- Note: Increasing max_length requires retraining from scratch

 **"Model may be too large for dataset"**
 - ⚠️ Warning: Risk of overfitting